Bell Plesset Effects on Rayleigh Taylor Instability of Three Dimensional Spherical Geometry: Introduction

 The complexity of RTI is amplified in converging geometries, such as those found in imploding ICF capsules or the collapsing cores of massive stars.
 In these systems, the time-dependent curvature and background compression introduce the BP effects, which profoundly alters the instability's growth rates and nonlinear behaviors~\cite{BPe1,BPe2,BPe3}.
 Previous studies of cylindrical implosions (equivalently 2D spherical geometry) have shown that under such conditions, mode coupling emerges beyond the first order approximation, fundamentally altering the RTI dynamics~\cite{Zhang2024}.
 Moreover, BP effects introduce considerable complexities into the evolution equations, precluding closed-form analytic solutions.
 Although extensive research has explored BP-modified RTI in cylindrical geometries~\cite{BPe4,BPe5,BPe6,BPe7}, a comprehensive understanding of these effects on a fully three-dimensional spherical interface remains a formidable challenge, primarily due to the high dimensionality of the problem.

 Motivated by these considerations, this paper presents a theoretical investigation of RTI development in a fully three-dimensional spherical convergent flow.
 We carry the perturbation expansion to second order to systematically examine the interplay between Bell--Plesset effects and multi-mode interactions.
 We organize this paper as follows.
 Section~\ref{sec:equations} introduces our theoretical framework and fundamental equations.
 Section~\ref{sec:numerical} describes the setup and numerical methods to solve the equations.
-Section~\ref{sec:results_discussions} reports the evolution of first order (\ref{subsec:first_order_results}) and second order (\ref{subsec:second_order_results}) interface perturbations for single-mode and ``bubble"-like initial conditions (\ref{subsec:bubble_results}), and compares results with and without BP effects (\ref{subsec:bp_results}).
+Section~\ref{sec:results_discussions} presents the evolution of first-order (\ref{subsec:first_order_results}) and second-order interface perturbations for single-mode and uniformly distributed multimode initial perturbations (\ref{subsec:second_order_results}), “bubble”-like initial conditions (\ref{subsec:bubble_results}), and compares results with and without BP effects~\ref{subsec:bp_results}.
 Finally, Section~\ref{sec:conclusions} summarizes our conclusions and discusses the broader implications.

-\section{theoretical framework}
+\section{Theoretical framework}

+We investigate the spherical Rayleigh--Taylor instability in the presence of geometric compression.
+Owing to the intrinsic complexity of boundary-layer dynamics, particular care is required in distinguishing compressible and incompressible effects and in identifying the spatial and temporal scales on which each description applies.
+Within this controlled framework, the model can yield physically instructive results under a clearly defined set of assumptions.

-Our analysis is conducted in a spherical coordinate system, with $r$, $\theta$, and $\varphi$ denoting the radial, poloidal, and azimuthal coordinates, respectively.
-The interface between the two fluids is described by the perturbed radius
+The analysis is formulated in a spherical coordinate system, where \( r \), \( \theta \), and \( \varphi \) denote the radial, poloidal, and azimuthal coordinates, respectively.
+The interface between the two fluids is described by a perturbed spherical surface,

-where $R(t)$ is the radius of the unperturbed interface and $\eta$ is the perturbations.
-The velocity field is represented by the potential $\Phi^i = \psi + \phi^i$, and $i=\mathrm{ex} \text{ or } \mathrm{in}$ denotes the exterior and interior components, $\psi$ describes the background flow (depending only on $r$ and $t$), and $\phi^i$ are perturbative contributions.
-We consider ideal, incompressible fluids with zero viscosity.
-Combining the equations of conservations of mass and momentum, we obtain
+where \( R(t) \) is the unperturbed radius and \( \eta(\theta, \varphi, t) \) denotes the interfacial perturbation.
+We restrict attention to perturbations confined to a thin spherical shell,